Q. What is the Required Attendance?

 Nicole strives to fulfill the vision of DONA International of "A doula for every person who wants one" through our workshop scholarships.
 We recognize the atrocious birth outcomes for minority communities in America and how strong, stable doula support can help support these birthing people to have better outcomes.
 We also recognize that not every birthing couple is a heterosexual cisgender pairing (or even if there is a partner.)
-Thus for every three workshop students who pay in full, one participant will be offered a scholarship in an effort to create a more diverse doula community that can then serve a growing diverse family population.
-Workshop scholarships are offered based on financial need to doulas of color and LGBTQ+ community members AND a demonstrated commitment to community service focused on our priorities listed below.
+Our scholarships aim to create a more diverse doula community that can then serve a growing diverse family population.
+Workshop scholarships are PARTIAL and offered based on financial need to doulas of color and LGBTQ+ community members AND a demonstrated commitment to community service focused on our priorities listed below.
 Please read below our description of priority.
 If you do not fall in to that description we encourage you to consider a payment plan option.
 I also had to utilize a payment plan when I attended my first DONA International Birth Doula workshop 15 years ago!!!
 So I'm so happy to pay that forward and make the workshop do-able to anyone who wants to attend.

 Request a scholarship application from contacting us via our contact page.
 We will consider your application and then respond with a partial scholarships (or payment plan options for those who do not meet our guidelines for the scholarship.)